-- filename: The name of the file to open. - config: Optional pointer to an ImageSpec whose metadata contains "configuration hints." - ioproxy: Optional pointer to an IOProxy to use (not supported by all formats, see supports ("ioproxy")).
+- filename: The name of the file to open, UTF-8 encoded. - config: Optional pointer to an ImageSpec whose metadata contains "configuration hints." - ioproxy: Optional pointer to an IOProxy to use (not supported by all formats, see supports ("ioproxy")).
 The caller retains ownership of the proxy.